 The Vale Inn serves real ale brewed in the Bollington Brewery.
 The brewery was launched in 2008 by Lee, almost 80 years after ale production ceased in the town at the Heavers Brothers’ site on Dyers Close, and is only 150ft from the Vale Inn.
 A wide range of ales are brewed at the brewery (10 at the last count, but still growing), at least 3 of which are always on offer at the Vale.
 Also, the food on sale at the Vale is excellent - have a look at the Vale Inn Menu PDF.
 So why not make a day of it?
 Park in the Middlewood Way car park (just over the road from the Vale), choose a walk from the guide book, and return to the Vale for a bite to eat, and a warm welcome!

-I have converted the book into formats which suit many smartphone based ebook readers, such as Albite (which I use on my Nokia N8) and iBooks (which runs on iPads and iPhones), as well as Kindle.
+I have converted the book into formats which suit many smartphone and tablet based eBook reader apps.
 I have also generated gpx files for all 18 walks, suitable for downloading into GPS devices.
-If you would like an ebook version of this book, or gpx files, please first visit the Vale and buy a book - its a worthy cause!
+If you would like an eBook version of this book, or gpx files, please first visit the Vale Inn and buy a book - its a worthy cause!
 Then select the following link.
 When prompted for a username, enter “valewalks”.
 When prompted for a password, enter the second word of step 13 of walk 6 from the book.